automated-bots/Crypto-Bot/README.md

 1. Copy the config template to `config.yml`: `cp configTemplate.yml config.yml`
 2. Change the configuration settings, webhook domain for Telegram bot and API keys for the stock data
-3. Install depedencies via: `npm install` (once needed)
+3. Install depedencies via: `pnpm install` (once needed)
-4. Start the bot using: `npm start`
+4. Start the bot using: `pnpm start`

-During development you could use: `npm run start-fake`.
+During development you could use: `pnpm run start-fake`.
 Which will start the app, but **not** connect to the TwelveData API.

 **Advice:** Run the bot 24/7 on some dedicated hardware. `cron_time` within the configuration will take care of the triggers when to look-up for data.